-Five Teens Arrested for Rape Despite Being Innocent
+Five Innocent Teens Arrested and Prosecuted for Rape in New York City

-In 2002, after another man confessed to the rape and DNA evidence confirmed his guilt, New York Supreme Court Justice Charles J. Tejada granted the motions of defense attorneys and District Attorney Robert Morgenthau to vacate the convictions of the “Central Park Five” – though detectives continued to maintain that the defendants were accomplices in the assault.
-All of the young men had completed their prison sentences at the time their convictions were vacated.
+In 2002, another man confessed to the rape and beating committed in Central Park 13 years before, and DNA evidence confirmed his guilt.
+That same year, New York Supreme Court Justice Charles J. Tejada granted the motions of defense attorneys and District Attorney Robert Morgenthau, vacating the convictions of the “Central Park Five.”
+Police detectives nevertheless continued to maintain that the defendants were accomplices in the assault, and refused to admit misconduct for their handling of the case.